docker/docs/datacenter/ucp/2.1/guides/release-notes/index.md

 ---
+title: UCP 2.1 release notes
 description: Release notes for Docker Universal Control Plane.
 Learn more about the changes introduced in the latest versions.
-keywords: Docker, UCP, Release notes, Versions
+keywords: Docker, UCP, release notes
-title: UCP 2.1 release notes
+redirect_from:
+  - /datacenter/ucp/2.1/guides/admin/upgrade/release-notes/
 ---

 Here you can learn about new features, bug fixes, breaking changes and known issues for the latest UCP version.
-You can then use [the upgrade instructions](index.md), to upgrade your installation to the latest release.
+You can then use [the upgrade instructions](../admin/upgrade.md), to upgrade your installation to the latest release.